 Check out the DOD positions offered at ATS, currently paying upwards of $6,500 to $8,000 per week.

-Heavy haul drivers haul freight that is over-width, over-length, over-height and overweight.
-The bigger the freight and the heavier the load, the higher your income.
+Heavy haul drivers haul oversized loads.
+The freight is over-width, over-length, over-height and overweight.
+The bigger the freight and the heavier the load, the higher your income potential.

 Hauling equipment like pressure vessels, space shuttles and wind turbines requires a very experienced driver with impeccable maneuvering skills and hand-eye coordination.